Youngcius/monodromy/README.md

 assert pm.property_set["monodromy_depth"] == expected_value, "Monodromy depth not calculated correctly!"
 ```

-In this example, the QuantumCircuit `qc` is analyzed using the `MonodromyDepthPass` with `CXGate` as the basis gate.
+In this example, the QuantumCircuit `qc` is analyzed using the `MonodromyDepth` with `CXGate` as the basis gate.
 The PassManager `pm` runs the circuit, and the computed depth is compared against an expected value.

 #### Change log: